Creating a Sauna

 Installing side bars

-I cut two side bars, the left one at 24" and right one the full length of the L bench.
+I cut two side bars, the left one at 24" and right one the full length of the L bench in case I decide to add it later.
 I cut decorative 45° bevels on the exposed ends of all side bar pieces.
 Then I fastened them into the side walls, checking level front to back and side-to-side.

 Attaching the backwall hanger